PennLINC/docker_R/README.md

 Different projects may require different R packages.
 If the list of R packages included in this example `Dockerfile` does not fit your purposes, e.g., you hope to add more, you can make a new `Dockerfile` and build your own Docker image!
 When doing so, make sure you push the built Docker image to **your own** Docker Hub account (we'll cover how to do this below)

-Other formatting tips include:
-* removing spaces at the end of each line of your Dockerfile
-* making sure that there aren't comments at the end of each line.
-Comments should be separate lines from commands.

 ### Step 1.
 Prep
 1. Create a [Docker Hub](https://hub.docker.com/) account if you don't have one - it's free!